 source

-Here's a round-up of 25 awesome mason jar crafts that are functional, decorative, just plain fun to create and make great gifts!
-Yay!
+Here's a round-up of 25 awesome mason jar crafts that are easy, fun to create & make great gifts!
+Decorate mason jars for every season!

 Make leaf roses.